Petrol and diesel prices unchanged, check rates in your city today

 The central and state taxes make up for 60 per cent of the retail selling price of petrol and over 54 per cent of diesel.
 Centre levies Rs 32.90 per litre of excise duty on petrol and Rs 31.80 a litre on diesel.

-Generally, petrol and diesel prices are revised on a daily basis in line with benchmark international crude prices and foreign exchange rates.
+Petrol and diesel prices are generally revised on a daily basis in line with benchmark international crude prices and foreign exchange rates.

-In the international market, oil prices rose on Tuesday as a weaker US dollar supported commodities and on expectations that crude inventories fell in the United States, the world’s biggest oil user, though rising coronavirus cases in Asia capped gains, Reuters said in a report earlier today.
+In the global market, oil prices rose on Friday on hopes of a fuel demand recovery in the United States and Europe as economic growth picks up and lockdowns ease, but worries about India’s raging second wave of COVID-19 cases kept a lid on gains, Reuters reported earlier in the day.

 |City